 You should now have a self hat and a lining hat.

 4. With RIGHT sides together, pin the self hat to the lining hat.
-Place the interfacing brim on top of the self hat.
+If you’re using a sew-in interfacing like I am, place the interfacing brim on top of the self hat now.
 You may want to trim the interfacing brim so that it is a bit smaller than the self hat’s brim.
 Stitch all 3 layers of the brim together with a 1/4” seam allowance leaving about 2”-3” open.
 Then, clip into the seam allowance close to the line of stitching, all around the brim.
 Turn the hat right side out through the 2”-3” opening you had left open.

 5. Turn the raw edges of the opening in towards the brim.
 Press the brim and edge stitched with a matching thread 1/8” along the edge.
 To topstitch, use the edge stitching (not the hat’s brim) as a guide and topstitch 1/4” away from it.
 If you want to topstitch a few rows like how I did, use the topstitching as guide.
 This will create even spacings between each row.
 The multiple rows of topstitching are not only decorative, but they also keep the facing in place and create a nice flat edge for the brim.